CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

 ## Using CycloneDX AI/ML properties

-This section includes discussion and examples of supported AI/ML-related metadata properties that may be used to classify models as part of their model card information.
+This section includes discussion and examples of supported AI/ML-related metadata properties that can be used to classify models in their model card information.
 This method utilizes reserved [AI/ML property names](https://github.com/CycloneDX/cyclonedx-property-taxonomy/cdx/ai-ml.md) registered under the [CycloneDX Property Taxonomy](https://github.com/CycloneDX/cyclonedx-property-taxonomy).

 ---

 ## Annotating a model's supported languages

-Models are can be trained in one or more languages (i.e., multilingual models).
+Models can be trained in one or more languages (i.e., multilingual models).

 * **Property name**: The CycloneDX reserved property taxonomy name to use to annotate a model with its supported languages is: `cdx:ai-ml:model:languages`